 “The car as a coffin.”
-My good, trusty friend and working Texas cop, Jeff “Rawhide” Laun, told me that now, 40 years later, they still use that phrase in police work and training, though they are now more captured than ever on the driver’s side of their cars due to the techno systems in the middle of the front seat.
+My good, trusty friend and working Texas cop, Jeff “Rawhide” Laun, told me that even now, 40 years later, they still use that phrase in police work and training.
+Even though they are now more captured today on the driver’s side of their cars with the techno systems in the middle of the front seat.
 No crawling across the front seat to escape!
 No dropping out the passenger door!
 No diving under the dash!
 You are stuck.
+The coffin shrinks.

 But, this was as close as I got to being stuck in a car and shot.
-My friends have been shot at, inside cars and those are other stories.
+My friends have been shot at while inside cars and those are other stories.
 But, no matter how well I understood, and how much I believed and worried about that classic training line – “the car is a coffin” – in a single instant, I still got stuck in there.

 I am alive today because several times over the years I got my gun out first and fast.
 I am not some kind of a quick draw artist, not at all.
 I am…just quick-to-draw.
 My gun just “appeared” when I needed it.
 Practice, I guess?
 If you have to shoot through the glass of your car?
 Shoot.
 Don’t worry about the finer points of trajectory and how the bullets will go slightly up or down due to the angle of the car glass.
 You don’t have time to run the math.
 Just shoot.
 Make a hole and shoot through that hole!

 Email Hock at HockHochheim@ForceNecessary.com

 This story appears in Hock's upcoming book, Dead Right There.
-Due out in May, 2017.
+Due out in Decmber, 2017.